gridap/Gridap.jl/README.md

 ## How to cite Gridap

-If you have used the Gridap library in a scientific work, please cite the project as follows:
+If you have used the Gridap library in a scientific publication, please cite the project as follows:

 ```
 @article{gridap_guide_2019,